slavik57/eyepatch/README.md

 - Events - Simple or parametrized.
 - ConditionalEvent - Simple or parametrized.
 - ObservableCollection - notifies you when something changes.
+- ObservableDictionary - Works with keys as an object and not only strings and numbers.
+Notifies on changes.
+Works simply adding non enumerable property as the key id.
+This doesn't affect the JSON.stringify method nor the ```for in``` loop.

 ## Languages
 The library is written in TypeScript but you can use in both in TypeScript and JavaScript